What have previous Jurassic Coast management frameworks helped to achieve?

 Dippy on Tour – 2018

-Hosted by Dorset County Museum, ‘Dippy’ attracted over 150,000 visitors during its 12-week stay and contributed an estimated £2,250,000 to the local economy.
+Hosted by Dorset County Museum, ‘Dippy’ attracted over 150,000 visitors during his 12-week stay and contributed an estimated £2,250,000 to the local economy.
 A further 20,000 people were engaged through a public programme of outreach across Dorset and East Devon that used Dippy as a catalyst to inspire people’s curiosity about nature.

 The exhibition of Dippy in Dorset won several awards, including Outstanding Contribution to Dorset Tourism 2018.